humdingerb/quicklaunch/ReadMe.md

 ### History

-**1.0** - _21-03-2017:_
+**1.0** - _27-03-2017:_

-*	Add a setting to launch applications with a single click.
+*	Allow the user to mark applications as favorites and show them whenever the search text box is emtpy.
 *	Add option to put a replicant in the Deskbar tray for a quick launch of QuickLaunch.
 Removed the "Add to Deskbar.sh" script.
-*	Have the icon size depend on the font size.
+*	Automatically scale the icon size with the system font size..
 *	Fixed layout issues in the setup window and made default main and setup windows a bit bigger.
 Save the absolute position of the setup window.
-*	Change resizing of the main window to always fit the number of list items; font sensitive.
+*	Automatically change the main window size to always fit the number of list items; font sensitive.
 *	Allow drag & drop of files from Tracker or items from the main window to the "ignore" list.
 	Allow removing multiple items from the "ignore" list.
 Also via _DEL_ key or a context menu.
 *	Show a "*" and make the item italic in the ignore list, if it's not a file, but a folder+subfolders that gets ignored.
 *	Improved page up/down scrolling.
+*	Add a setting to launch applications with a single click.
 *	Apply "Always on top" setting only to the main window when there's no setup window open.
 The "ignore" file dialog has issues when it's modal too: you couldn't drag & drop files/folders into it...
 *	Open and close the Setup window with _ALT_+_S_.
 *	Add "Help" button to summon this ReadMe. _ALT_+_H_ works too.
 *	Show an error dialog if the launch of an application has failed for some reason.
 *	Monitor un/mounting of volumes to update the result list.
 *	Added a tip to the ReadMe, showing how to add type and signature to apps and scripts that lack them.
+*	Updated localizations, thanks Begasus, Barrett, KapiX, macadoum, un_spacyar, Yowane_Haku!
+*	Added British English localization.
-*	Updated Dutch localization, thanks Begasus!
+*	Added Lithuanian localization, thanks damoklas!
 *	Added French localization, thanks Anarchos!
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!